UofA-SPEAR/control-panel/README.md

 Press o to move the right tread up.<br>
 Press l to move the right tread down.<br>

+Press q to reset both wheels to 0<br>

+Press u to turn on sync mode<br>
+Press p to turn off sync mode<br>

+Sync mode allows one to control both sides at the same time.
+Like if you want to drive in a straight line.
+Note, upon turning sync mode on, the right wheels will match the position of the left wheels.

 Sensitivity is controlled using the 1-9 keys on the keypad.
 Default is 1 so we don't send the rover through a wall on startup.

 ### Arm